 First Appearance is just that.
 It is the person's first appearance before a judge after the arrest.
-The First Appearance must be within 24 hours of the arrest, regardless of whether the person was arrested on a warrant or on probably cause.
+The First Appearance Hearing must be within twenty four (24) hours of the arrest, regardless of whether the person was arrested on a warrant or on probable cause.
 The person must be given an opportunity to confer with counsel.
-So, what most people don't know is that you have a right to ask the judge to pass your case so you can obtain an attorney.
-Or if you can obtain an attorney before your first appearance, to have that attorney represent you at First Appearance.
+So, what most people don't know is that you have a right to ask the judge to pass your case so you can obtain a criminal defense attorney.
+You also have the right, if you can obtain a criminal defense attorney before your first appearance, to have that criminal defense attorney represent you at First Appearance.

 What happens at First Appearance?